greg-raven/Uncommon-Sense/_posts/2019-12-17-letter-from-president-donald-j-trump-to-the-speaker-of-the-house-of-representatives.md

 ---
-title: 'Letter from President Donald J. Trump to the Speaker of the House of Representatives'
+title: "Letter from President Donald J. Trump to the Speaker of the House of Representatives"
 layout: post
 categories:
 - Constitution